WHAT FILAMENT IS GOOD FOR CAR PARTS?

 ABS / ASA Carbon Fiber-Reinforced Filaments:

-1. ABS / ASA Strength and Stiffness: The addition of carbon fibers increases the tensile strength and stiffness of the printed parts, making them suitable for load-bearing parts.
+1. ABS / ASA Strength and Stiffness: The addition of carbon fibers increases the tensile strength and stiffness of the printed parts, making them suitable for load-bearing parts like plastic brackets and engine bay wire clamps

 2. ABS / ASA Heat Resistance: These composites often exhibit improved heat resistance of 98°C (208°F) for ABS-CF and 110°C (230°F) for ASA-CF which is beneficial for automotive environments.